rbw/nawano/README.md

 Please bare in mind that—just as the official Nano software—Nawano uses the *BSD 2-Clause License* (i.e. no liability for loss of funds).

+- Want to know more about Nano?
+Check out the [official website](https://nano.org/en/about).

+- Don't have any Nano?
+You can get a small amount for testing purposes at [nano-faucet.org](https://nano-faucet.org)

 Demo